domZippilli/find-public-gcs-objects/README.md

-# domz-go-iter1
+# find-public-gcs-objects

-This is an entry for SCE Programming Challenge #1, put forward by dparrish@.
-It is written in Go.
+This program finds objects in a GCS bucket with ACLs that allow public access to the object.

 ## Usage